 ORSP submits sponsored research proposals to external funding entities, negotiates the terms of those agreements consistent with the mission and goals of the HRPP and law and policy applicable to the University, and arranges for the establishment of appropriate financial accounts when a project is awarded.
 ORSP obtains and records information about the proposal and project activity, including whether a research proposal involves human research and the status of the IRB approval, through the campus-wide eResearch Proposal Management (eRPM) system and utilizing a proposal approval form (PAF).

-The mission of the Office of Research Compliance Review (ORCR) is to promote the protection of human subjects participating in research through compliance with the laws, regulations, and University policies affecting the University’s HRPP.
+The mission of the Office of Research Compliance Review (ORCR) is to monitor the conduct of research, including the protection of human subjects, by reviewing compliance with the laws, regulations, and University policies.
 This mission is fulfilled by conducting inspections of allegations and instances of noncompliance; initiating and conducting not-for-cause reviews of research protocols; initiating periodic reviews of HRPP subsystems, including the IRBs; and assisting with AAHRPP accreditation activities.